-You are required to be PCI compliant if you accept any payment cards such as American Express, Discover Network, Diners Club International, JCB, MasterCard and Visa.
-This includes credit cards, debit cards, prepaid cards and gift cards.
+You are required to be PCI compliant if you accept any payment cards such as American Express, Discover Network, Diners Club International, JCB, MasterCard, and Visa.
+This includes credit cards, debit cards, prepaid cards, and gift cards.

-When you accept payment cards online through a merchant account, some of the details of PCI compliance are handled by your web host (HostGator), some are handled by your merchant account provider (payment processor), and some aspects are handled by you (the merchant).
+When you accept payment cards online through a merchant account, some of the details of PCI compliance are handled by your web host (HostGator), some are handled by your merchant account provider (payment processor), and some aspects are managed by you (the merchant).

 Server PCI Compliance

 HostGator handles this component.
 While our VPS and dedicated servers support PCI compliance, there are likely to be false positives reported or configuration changes that must be made to have the server meet the requirements outlined in the PCI DSS.